avi613/tdd-training/simple-calculator/requirement_1/README.md

 # Requirement 1
- 1. add numbers from an input list
+ 1. it should add numbers from an input list formatted as a string
- 2. input list is a string, numbers are separated by commas
+ 2. it should accept only integers separated by commas
- 3. empty or blank input string are returned as 0
+ 3. when input is empty or blank it should return 0
- 4. list must not exceed 2 numbers

-In the tests, attention must be payed to non-integer inputs.
+ 4. when a list contains a single element, it should return this element
+ 5. when a list contains more than 2 elements, it should not process addition
+ 6. when elements from input are not integers, it should not process addition